sanfinity-Iot/openremote/Architecture:-Clients-and-consoles.md

 ## Standard Providers
-* push_silent - Silent push notification functionality (Android and iOS `data only` push notifications, web push API doesn't support this)
-* push_notification - Push notification that shows a notification to the user (web push API, Android or iOS)
+* push - Push notification that shows a notification to the user (web push API, Android or iOS)
-* local_notification - Show a notification immediately (without using Push API)
+* notification - Show a notification immediately (without using Push API)
 * modal - Show a modal dialog to the user immediately
 * geofence - Geofence APIs (Android and iOS)
 * errorhandling - Ability for console to decide how to handle errors (displaying splash screen or other custom UI)
-* location - Get current location (if this is not overridden by consoles then an undesirable permission message will likely be shown)
+* location - Get current location (if this is not overridden by consoles then an undesirable permission message will likely be shown when falling back to the client's navigator API)

-** NOTE: Additional providers should be used on custom projects as required**
+**NOTE: Additional providers should be used on custom projects as required**

 ## Other Messages
 ### From console